ThinkPad X1 series: X1 (original)

-2012 - 1st generation
+2012

-X1 Carbon
+X1 Carbon (1st Gen)

 The X1 Carbon features a solid-state drive (SSD) instead of a hard drive.
 The base model has 4 GiB of memory, an Intel Core i5-3317U processor, and a 128 GiB SSD.
 The most expensive model has an Intel Core i7 processor and a 256 GiB SSD.
-The X1 Carbon requires the use of a dongle to access wired ethernet and some models include 3G or 4G cellular modems.
+The X1 Carbon requires the use of a dongle to access wired Ethernet and some models include 3G or 4G cellular modems.

 The base model X1 Carbon has a 14 in TN screen with a resolution of 1600 by 900 pixels.
 The X1 Carbon weighs 1.35 kg and measures 12.8 in by 8.94 in by 0.68 in (at its thickest).
 The X1 Carbon's roll cage is made of light-weight carbon-fiber and has a matte black finish.

 In November 2012, Lenovo announced a touch-screen variant called the ThinkPad X1 Carbon Touch designed for use with Windows 8.
 Its display makes use of multi-touch technology that can detect simultaneous inputs from up to ten fingers.

 In a review published for CNET, Dan Ackerman wrote, "At first glance, the ThinkPad X1 Carbon looks a lot like other ThinkPads, but in the hand it stands out as very light and portable.
 The excellent keyboard shows up other ultrabooks, and the rugged build quality is reassuring.
 With a slightly boosted battery and maybe a lower starting price, this could be a serious contender for my all-around favorite thin laptop."

 In another review for CNET, Nicholas Aaron Khoo wrote, "For this geek, there are many things to like about this 14-inch (1600x900 HD+) Ultrabook when it comes to usability when traveling on economy class.
 These include the backlit and spill-resistant keyboard, side-positioned ports, nice viewing angles, TrackPoint (which not everyone likes), nicely implemented touchpad and biometric login.
 Unlike it's [sic] poorer cousin, the Lenovo IdeaPad U410, it is able to go into hibernate mode without having the user jump through hoops to enable it."

 On the X1 Carbon Touch's SSD performance Engadget states, "The machine boots into the [s]tart screen in 11 seconds, which is pretty typical for a Windows 8 machine with specs like these.
 We also found that the solid-state drive delivers equally strong read and write speeds (551 MB/s and 518 MB/s, respectively), which we noticed the last time we tested an Ultrabook with an Intel SSD."